MirrorNetworking/Mirror/README.md

 However, the project is not moving forward as fast as I would like.
 There is a big emphasis on keeping backwards compatiblity, which is really good for many users, but it is seriously slowing me down.

 In addition, Mirror relies heavily on manual testing.
 Manual testing does not scale.
 I can cover so much more code with automated tests, and have much more confidence on my changes.
-This will require large breaking changes that will be hard to swallow for many people,  but at the end of the date I should be able to reduce the amount of defects significantly.
+This will require large breaking changes that will be hard to swallow for many people,  but at the end of the day I should be able to reduce the amount of defects significantly.

-Mirror employes some anti-patterns that I am not happy with.
+Mirror makes heavy use of singletons, which I consider to be an [anti-pattern](https://www.dotnetcurry.com/patterns-practices/1350/singleton-design-anti-pattern-csharp).
+Singletons are especially problematic in the upcoming Unity 2019.3.
+A lot of people will disable domain reloading which completely breaks singletons.

 I want to adhere as much as possible to the [SOLID principles](https://en.wikipedia.org/wiki/SOLID).
-Mirror employs singletons heavily because they are easy,  but they are plain evil.
-They are much more evil in light of the upcoming Unity 2019.3.
-A lot of people will disable domain reloading which completely breaks singletons.
+Many things in Mirror do not.

 Mirror has it's own code conventions based on one person's preference.
-I prefer following official C# code conventions.
+I would rather follow official C# code conventions.
 Anybody that speaks C# should feel right at home with this code.

 Code review takes too long in Mirror.
 I think code reviews are top priority.